-The following is a sponsored post by UnitedHealthcare.
+The following is a sponsored post for UnitedHealthcare.
 All thoughts and opinions are my own.

 In one of my previous posts, I have shared how UnitedHealthcare simplified the healthcare insurance shopping experience.
 Deciding on what health insurance to offer to your employees seems like a time-consuming process.
 But, it doesn’t have to be that way if you are using the right tools.
 UnitedHealthcare offers small businesses a quick way to select health insurance for their employees.

 I wanted to test the process on the UnitedHealthcare website.
 After I have entered my zip code, the number of employees in the company, and the start date the coverage should start, I was ready to view my insurance options.
 I like the simple interface.
 It is not an overwhelming process.

 On the next screen, there were 22 available insurance plan options for me to choose from.
 I was happy to see so many options.
 You might not need all of the 22 options, but UnitedHealthcare recommends that you at least offer 6 plans to your employees.
 If you offer 6 or more plans your employees will be able to use the Employee Fit Finder tools.
 The Employee Fit Finder is an interactive tool to help your employees narrow down their plan by asking them questions about their lifestyle and family.

 - 11 Moderate Deductible plans